Measurement Plasticity: Sensor-Level Adaptation for Vision-Language Models: Experiments

 \subsection{Results}

-\paragraph{Main evaluation.} We investigate the effectiveness of \ours{} against post-capture TTA baselines on ImageNet-ES~\cite{baek2024unexplored} and ImageNet-ES-Diverse~\cite{baek2025adaptive}.
-Table~\ref{tab:main_vit_maple} summarizes the results across the three sensor evaluation protocols in Section~\ref{para:eval_protocol}.
-Under AE settings, the zero-shot CLIP model exhibits significantly degraded performance in various lighting conditions, and existing TTAs marginally improve these results.
-This indicates that adaptation solely on post-captured images cannot compensate for sensor-level information loss.
-Integrating the digital photometric augmentations, which simulate more various lighting and exposure settings, was also ineffective at improving baseline performances, with O-TPT even decreasing by up to 8.14 pp on ImageNet-ES.
-This outcome confirms that digital-level perturbations cannot fully reproduce the physical variations induced by camera parameter changes and in some cases, even hinders adaptation.

-In contrast, \ours~outperforms all AE-based TTA settings, increasing at least \textbf{29.68 pp} and \textbf{25.58 pp} gains, on ImageNet-ES and ImageNet-ES-Diverse, respectively.
+\paragraph{Main evaluation.} We investigate the effectiveness of \ours{} against post-capture TTA baselines.
+Table~\ref{tab:main_vit_maple} summarizes the results across three sensor-control protocols.
+Under AE, the zero-shot CLIP performance degrades significantly across lighting conditions, with existing TTAs offering only marginal gains.
+This results indicate that post-capture adaptation alone cannot recover information loss at sensor-level.
+Integrating digital photometric augmentations, which simulate various lightings and exposures, also proved ineffective at improving performance, confirming that digital perturbations cannot fully reproduce the physical effects of sensor changes.
+In contrast, \textbf{\ours~outperforms all AE-based TTAs}, achieving significant gains of at least \textbf{29.68 pp} and \textbf{25.58 pp} on ImageNet-ES and ImageNet-ES-Diverse, respectively.
 This highlights the critical need for TTA strategies that explicitly incorporate sensor-level diversity at capture time.
-We also yield a robust performance improvement by up to \textbf{3.4 pp} over the pipelines that combine Lens with TTA methods, demonstrating the efficacy of multiple physical parameters.
-These findings emphasize that \ours~further mitigates the sensitivity to suboptimal sensor settings and enhances overall robustness under sensor-level shifts.
+Our method also yields a robust performance gain of up to \textbf{3.4 pp} over pipelines combining Lens with TTA methods, validating the efficacy of multiple physical parameters.
+These findings emphasize that \ours~ mitigates the sensitivity to suboptimal sensor-setting and enhances robustness against sensor-level shifts.